AzimovIz/WP_Linux/README.md

   circle around the cursor, using the compositor's true global cursor position (works correctly even under desktop icons, which would otherwise swallow mouse hover from a normal window).
+- **Parallax** layers -- a picture that pans opposite the cursor to fake depth; stack several with increasing strength for a full parallax effect.
+  Auto-zoomed just enough that no edge is ever exposed, regardless of the source picture's own size.
 - Layers composite bottom to top with alpha blending on the GPU (wgpu, Vulkan or GL).
 - Rendering automatically freezes on the last frame when the system's power